See How Montgomery County Ranks in New ‘Maternal Vulnerability’ Index

 “When it comes to a mother’s health and survival, the United States fares worst among high-income countries,” said Surgo Ventures CEO Dr. Sema K. Sgaier.

-Montgomery County came among the safest counties nationwide for maternal health with an index score of 0.9.
-For comparison, the state of Pennsylvania as a whole scored a 58.
+Montgomery County came among the safest counties nationwide for maternal health, with its index score of 0.9.

 In separate categories, Montgomery County scored highest in general healthcare with an index score of 0.5 and physical health with 3.6 over other counties.

-Read more about the Maternal health rankings that the Surgo Ventures nonprofit compiled for Montgomery County in the Patch.
+Read more about the Maternal health rankings that the Surgo Ventures nonprofit compiled for Montgomery County in the Norristown Patch.

 Stay Connected, Stay Informed